codecookies/cc-essentials/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CodeCookies Essentials (CC Essentials): A set of powerful tools like shortcodes, widgets and font-awesome icons to extend the functionality of your WordPress site.
+CodeCookies Essentials: A set of powerful tools like shortcodes, widgets and font-awesome icons to extend the functionality of your WordPress site.

 == Description ==